NextronSystems/thor-manual/usage/debugging.rst

 Most Frequent Causes of Frozen Scans
 ------------------------------------

-Whenever THOR stops or pauses without any traceback or panic message and no error messages.
+If THOR stops or appears to pause without a traceback, panic message, or other error output:

-Usually the following sources are responsible (descending order, by frequency):
+Usually the following sources are responsible (in descending order of frequency):

 1. An :ref:`usage/debugging:antivirus or edr suspends thor` (>98%)
 2. A "paused" command line window due to :ref:`usage/debugging:windows quick edit mode` (<1%)